 In order to provide access to the subject property, 23rd Avenue would have to be extended.
-I believe that County General Plan Section 16.10 requires that any road extension be set back at least 25 feet from the top of the coastal bluff.
-Although the current applicant's plans do not show the location of the bluff, I believe, based upon previous surveys, that the bluff is only 15 to 20 feet from the front property line of the subject property.
-It will, therefore, be difficult to provide access and an adequate turn-around for emergency vehicles without dedicating a significant portion of the subject property or involving the other vacant parcel.
-Any dedication for roadway purposes will reduce the "Net Developable Area" of the property, thereby reducing the size of the home that could be built.
-Even with no dedications, and excluding the basement, the proposed structure comes within 1% of the maximum Lot Coverage and maximum Floor Area Ratio for the R-1-4,000 zoning district.
+I believe that County General Plan Section 16.10 requires that any road extension be set back at least 25 feet fiom the top of the coastal bluff.
+Although the current applicant's plans do not show the location of the bluff.
+I believe, based upon previous surveys, that the bluff is only 15 to 20 feel from the front property line of the subject property.
+It will, therefore, be difficult to provide access and an adequate tun-around for emergency vehicles without dedicating a significant portion of the subject property or involving the other vacant parcel.
+Any dedication for roadway puiposes will reduce tlie "Net Developable Area" of the property, thereby reducing the size of the home that could be built.
+Even with no dedications, and excluding the basement, the pi-oposed structure comes within 1% of the maximum Lot Coverage and maximum Floor Area Ratio for the R-1-4,000 zoning district.